jon-adair/jon-adair/README.md

 - ⚡ Fun fact: ...
 -->

 I build mobile apps (iOS and Android) for the educational market at Thinkamingo.
-I recently built signal processing / satellite comms for Miles Space.
 I serve as Vice President and on the board of directors for a non-profit makerspace, Tampa Hackerspace, where I also build some infrastructure applications.